Formal Security Analysis of the AMD SEV-SNP Software Interface: Analysis

 Due to the complexity of our model, including loops which tend to make unbounded verification challenging, proving most of the security properties directly is not feasible.
 Therefore, we employ supporting lemmas to

-\begin{itemize} \item provide entry points for loops \item enforce termination \item improve verification time \end{itemize}
+\begin{itemize} \item provide entry points for loops; \item enforce termination; \item improve verification time. \end{itemize}

 We allow loops to execute an unbounded number of times; this models for instance the perpetual servicing of \snpgvm{} requests by \snpfw{} and may lead to non-termination of backward search.
-We can remedy this by proving that each loop has an entry point, and we do so through inductive reasoning~\cite{thesismeier}.
+We can remedy this by proving that each loop has an entry point, and we do so through inductive reasoning.
 See for instance the supporting lemma \tlst{SupFWInitializesGCTX}.

 We also leverage supporting lemmas to prove other supporting and secrecy lemmas.
 For instance, we may prove certain invariants that hold for every loop iteration.
 An example of such a property is the lemma \tlst{SupGVMMessageCounterMustBeEven}, which states that the \snpgvm{} message counter always has an even value.
 We utilize proof oracles to guide the \tamarin{} proof procedure in a direction where such lemmas can be applied.
-Note that certain lemmas, such as \tlst{SupFWGVMResponseIsUnique}, are split into several variants to facilitate prototyping.

-Most of the supporting lemmas are utilized to prove the following lemma which states that honest agents will never reuse a \tlst{nonce} with the same encryption \tlst{key} (i.e., \tlst{vmpck}). \begin{tcbTamarin2} rule SupNoKeyRevealFromNonceReuse: $\mkwd{\forall}$ nonce key #i.
+Most of the supporting lemmas are used to prove the following lemma which states that honest agents will never reuse a \tlst{nonce} with the same encryption \tlst{key} (i.e., \tlst{vmpck}): \begin{tcbTamarin2} lemma SupNoMsgRevealFromNonceReuse: $\mkwd{\forall}$ nonce key #i.
 ReuseNonceKey(nonce, key)@i $\mkwd{\Rightarrow}$ $\mkwd{\exists}$ #j.
 KU(key)@j $\mkwd{\land}$ #j < #i \end{tcbTamarin2}

 The difficulty arises as \tamarin{} considers all possible traces wherein two distinct messages are encrypted with the same \tlst{vmpck} using the same \tlst{nonce}.
 Moreover, the ability to swap a guest any number of times further complicates matters.
-The \tlst{SupNoKeyRevealFromNonceReuse} lemma is necessary to prove most of the secrecy lemmas.
+The \tlst{SupNoMsgRevealFromNonceReuse} lemma is necessary to prove most of the secrecy lemmas.

-The fresh variable \tlst{pid} is used to enforce that \tlst{StateFWGVM} and \tlst{StateGVM} fact symbols have \emph{injective instances}~\cite{tamarinmanual}.
-Our analysis relies on the capability of \tamarin{} to under-approximate a set of such symbols.
-For instance, the following lemma can be proven only if we assume that \tlst{StateGVM} has injective instances.
+The fresh variable \tlst{pid} is used to enforce that \tlst{StateFwGvm} and \tlst{StateGvm} fact symbols have \emph{injective instances}~\cite{tamarinmanual}.
+Our analysis relies on the capability of \tamarin{} to underapproximate a set of such symbols.
+For instance, the following lemma can be proven only if we assume that \tlst{StateGvm} has injective instances: